Antonius Musa

 Musa, the plant group which includes the banana, the plantain and numerous other species, was apparently named after him.
-However, Musa may be a Latinization the Arabic mauz (موز) name for the fruit.
+However, Musa may be a Latinization of the Arabic name for the fruit, mauz (موز).
 Mauz meaning Musa is discussed in the 11th century Arabic encyclopedia The Canon of Medicine, which was translated to Latin in medieval times and well known in Europe.

 Musa's brother was Euphorbus, physician to king Juba II of Numidia, after whom the plant Euphorbia, which has given its name to a scientific genus, was originally named.